Amedisys (NASDAQ:AMED) Releases FY 2022 Earnings Guidance

 Amedisys (NASDAQ:AMED – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $5.230-$5.450 for the period, compared to the Thomson Reuters consensus estimate of $5.840.
 The company issued revenue guidance of $2.33 billion-$2.37 billion, compared to the consensus revenue estimate of $2.37 billion.

-Amedisys (NASDAQ:AMED – Get Rating) last announced its quarterly earnings data on Wednesday, February 23rd.
-The health services provider reported $1.18 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.17 by $0.01.
-Amedisys had a return on equity of 21.84% and a net margin of 9.44%.
-The company had revenue of $559.32 million for the quarter, compared to analysts’ expectations of $555.18 million.
-During the same quarter in the prior year, the firm earned $1.49 earnings per share.
-Amedisys’s revenue was up 1.6% compared to the same quarter last year.
-Research analysts anticipate that Amedisys will post 5.33 earnings per share for the current year.

-Hedge funds have recently bought and sold shares of the stock.
-Morgan Stanley boosted its holdings in shares of Amedisys by 341.5% during the 2nd quarter.
-Morgan Stanley now owns 132,183 shares of the health services provider’s stock worth $32,374,000 after purchasing an additional 102,246 shares during the last quarter.
-Cetera Investment Advisers acquired a new position in shares of Amedisys during the 4th quarter worth approximately $202,000.
-MML Investors Services LLC boosted its holdings in shares of Amedisys by 58.0% during the 4th quarter.
-MML Investors Services LLC now owns 4,614 shares of the health services provider’s stock worth $747,000 after purchasing an additional 1,693 shares during the last quarter.
-Stifel Financial Corp raised its position in shares of Amedisys by 45.2% during the 4th quarter.
-Stifel Financial Corp now owns 40,835 shares of the health services provider’s stock valued at $6,610,000 after buying an additional 12,712 shares during the period.
-Finally, Sei Investments Co. raised its position in shares of Amedisys by 50.5% during the 4th quarter.
-Sei Investments Co. now owns 41,420 shares of the health services provider’s stock valued at $6,611,000 after buying an additional 13,892 shares during the period.
-Institutional investors own 92.18% of the company’s stock.
+Large investors have recently modified their holdings of the company.
+Morgan Stanley boosted its holdings in Amedisys by 341.5% in the 2nd quarter.
+Morgan Stanley now owns 132,183 shares of the health services provider’s stock worth $32,374,000 after acquiring an additional 102,246 shares during the period.
+Parametric Portfolio Associates LLC boosted its holdings in Amedisys by 9.9% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 72,763 shares of the health services provider’s stock worth $11,779,000 after acquiring an additional 6,576 shares during the period.
+Sei Investments Co. boosted its holdings in Amedisys by 50.5% in the 4th quarter.
+Sei Investments Co. now owns 41,420 shares of the health services provider’s stock worth $6,611,000 after acquiring an additional 13,892 shares during the period.
+Stifel Financial Corp boosted its holdings in Amedisys by 45.2% in the 4th quarter.
+Stifel Financial Corp now owns 40,835 shares of the health services provider’s stock worth $6,610,000 after acquiring an additional 12,712 shares during the period.
+Finally, Bank Julius Baer & Co.
+Ltd Zurich boosted its holdings in Amedisys by 9.8% in the 4th quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 32,454 shares of the health services provider’s stock worth $5,254,000 after acquiring an additional 2,907 shares during the period.
+Institutional investors and hedge funds own 92.18% of the company’s stock.

 Amedisys Company Profile (Get Rating)